jrnold/r4ds-exercise-solutions/docs/visualize.md

 3. Compare and contrast `geom_jitter()` with `geom_count()`.

 4. What’s the default position adjustment for `geom_boxplot()`?
-Create a visualisation of the mpg dataset that demonstrates it.
+Create a visualization of the mpg dataset that demonstrates it.

 The default position for `geom_boxplot` is `position_dodge` (see its [docs](http://docs.ggplot2.org/current/geom_boxplot.html)).

-When we add `color = class` to the boxplot, the different classes within `drv` are placed side by side, i.e. dodged.
+When we add `color = class` to the box plot, the different classes within `drv` are placed side by side, i.e. dodged.
 If it was `position_identity`, they would be overlapping.

 ```r
 ggplot(data = mpg, aes(x = drv, y = hwy, color = class)) +